yairmau/hysteresis-python/README.md

-# Hysteresis: Implementing the Preisach framework in Python
+# Modeling Irreversible Soil Degradation and Rehabilitation with the Preisach Framework

-This GitHub repository corresponds to the published article...
+This GitHub repository corresponds to the published article *cite*.
+The repistory contains:

+  * Widgets designed to give users an intuitive sense of how the Preisach framework works.
+  * A guide to parameterizing the model using experimental data.

 ## Video Overview

-Embedded YouTube Video
+*Embedded YouTube Video*

 ## Widgets

-The following widgets supplement our overview of the Presiach framework (Section 2 of the article).

-### 1. Geometric Intepretation of the Preisach Framework
+##### 1. Geometric Intepretation of the Preisach Framework

-How do hysterons work?
-How can the Preisach framework be interepreted geometrically.
-In this widget, we demonstrate how changes in the input value, u, affect the value of three hysterons.
-The hysterons are located at random locations in the preisach triangle.
-The total output of the system is equal to the sum of the hysteron values.
+This widget demonstrates how hysterons, the core of the Preisach framework, are used to model hysteresis.
 To run the widget, click the <em>Launch Binder</em>.
-Wait for the notebook to load (this can take a minute or two) and then click <em>Cell --> Run All</em>.
+Wait for the notebook to load (this can take several minutes) and then click <em>Cell --> Run All</em>.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/yairmau/hysteresis-python/master?filepath=Hysteron%20Widget.ipynb)

-### 2. Weights
+##### 2. The Weight Function

-The Preisach framework is able to account for soil specific properties through the weight function.
-In this widget we introduce weight functions and show how weight functions affect the system's output.
+In this widget we demonstrate how weight functions affect the system's output.
 With this widget, the user can compare different weight functions, including how each affects output.
-Wait for the notebook to load (this can take a minute or two) and then click <em>Cell --> Run All</em>.
+To run the widget, click the <em>Launch Binder</em>.
+Wait for the notebook to load (this can take several minutes) and then click <em>Cell --> Run All</em>.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/yairmau/hysteresis-python/master?filepath=Weights%20Widget.ipynb)

-## Parameterizing the Model
+## Finding a soil's weight function

-In this notebook we demonstrate how to paramaterize the model (i.e., compute the weight function) for a soil, as in Section 2.3 of the article.
+In this notebook, we demonstrate how experimental data can be used to find a soil's weight function, as in Section 2.3 of the article.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/yairmau/hysteresis-python/master?filepath=Parameterized%20Model%20%20(1).ipynb)